 Basketball practice was every morning at 7:30.
 I had to take the city bus for 45 minutes to downtown then run five blocks to CCH, then run for an hour of practice.
 Normally that would be no problem, because I had been super fit.

-However, at that time, I had become anorexic.
+However, at that time, I had become pretty much anorexic.
 I was living on about 800 calories or less per day: a tiny breakfast of half a pita with 1 precise tablespoon of peanut butter and exactly 8 oz of skim milk that I mixed from powder into a plastic cup each morning (blech!!!); an apple for lunch and the smallest dinner I could get away with.
 Eva was watching and I would try not to upset her.
 I didn’t want her to know my secret.

 I was growing and I was expending a lot of calories for basketball.
 I was extremely emaciated and lacked any muscle tone and had very little strength.
 I really don’t know how I physically carried my frame around for the day.
 The human body is an amazing machine.